bwetherfield/bwetherfield.github.io/_posts/2020-6-27-pandas-music21.md

 ---
 _[music21](http://web.mit.edu/music21/), developed by Michael Scott Cuthbert, is an extensively featured and well maintained Python package for computational music theory.
 Lately, I've been using its highly useful [musicXML](https://www.musicxml.com/) parsing capability and model of notated music in tandem with [pandas](https://pandas.pydata.org/) DataFrames.
 I wanted to share a trick I've found for condensing rows of the dataset while keeping the sequential order intact._

-The functionality of the music21 package is built on top of the [`Stream`](https://web.mit.edu/music21/doc/usersGuide/usersGuide_06_stream2.html) data structure, which allows musical material to be stored in a nested forward-linked tree structure.
+The functionality of the _music21_ package is built on top of the [`Stream`](https://web.mit.edu/music21/doc/usersGuide/usersGuide_06_stream2.html) data structure, which allows musical material to be stored in a nested forward-linked tree structure.
 For my purposes I wanted a data structure with more random access features and extensive grouping and filtering capabilities than `Stream`.
-I was happy sacrificing some of the finely modeled aspects of the music21 ecosystem, holding onto just the attributes I needed for my pipeline and storing them in a pandas DataFrame.
-In this post I will demonstrate a cool trick for handling sequential data in pandas: combining groups of adjacent rows with `groupby`, while keeping the order of the DataFrame intact.
+I was happy sacrificing some of the finely modeled aspects of the _music21_ ecosystem, holding onto just the attributes I needed for my pipeline and storing them in a _pandas_ DataFrame.
+In this post I will demonstrate a cool trick for handling sequential data in _pandas_: combining groups of adjacent rows with `groupby`, while keeping the order of the DataFrame intact.

 ## Constructing the DataFrame

 Let's take a musical score, represented as a `Stream` object, and read the data we need into a DataFrame.
-First we convert each music21 object we encounter into a row of our DataFrame using this function.
+First we convert each _music21_ object we encounter into a row of our DataFrame using this function.

 {%gist b2b396905e467c7d365f52980838a9ca %}